LastAncientOne/Stock_Analysis_For_Quant/Python_Stock/Technical_Indicators/README.md

 ## Will Add more indicators

-## I hope you enjoy learning about stock indicators.
+## I hope you enjoy learning about technical indicators.

 ## Author:
 ### * Tin Hang